Describing the Migdal effect with a bremsstrahlung-like process and many-body effects: Introduction

-The Migdal effect has aroused wide interest recently because it is theoretically clarified that the suddenly struck nucleus can produce ionized electrons more easily than anticipated for an incident sub-GeV DM particle~\cite{Ibe2018}, so exploring the sub-GeV parameter space is possible for the present detection technologies.
-Ref.~\cite{Essig2019} first investigated the Migdal effect in semiconductor targets by exploring the connection between the DM-electron scattering in semiconductors and Migdal processes in isolated atoms.
-In our previous study~\cite{PhysRevD.102.043007}, we proposed to describe the Migdal effect in semiconductors under the framework of the tight-binding (TB) approximation, where a Galilean boost operator is imposed on the recoiled ion to account for the highly local impulsive effect brought by the incident DM particle, while the extensive nature of the electrons in solids is reflected in the hopping integrals.
+The Migdal effect has aroused wide interest recently because it is theoretically clarified that the suddenly struck nucleus can produce ionized electrons more easily than anticipated for an incident sub-GeV DM particle~\citep{Ibe2018}, so exploring the sub-GeV parameter space is possible for the present detection technologies.
+There has been numerous theoretical proposals~\citep{Dolan:2017xbu,Baxter:2019pnz,PhysRevD.102.043007,GrillidiCortona:2020owp,Liu_2020} and experimental efforts~\citep{Aprile:2019jmx,Liu:2019kzq,Nakamura:2020kex} dedicated to detecting sub-GeV DM particles via the Migdal effect.
+Ref.~\citep{Essig2019} first investigated the Migdal effect in semiconductor targets by exploring the connection between the DM-electron scattering in semiconductors and Migdal processes in isolated atoms.
+In our previous study~\citep{PhysRevD.102.043007}, we proposed to describe the Migdal effect in semiconductors under the framework of the tight-binding (TB) approximation, where a Galilean boost operator is imposed on the recoiled ion to account for the highly local impulsive effect brought by the incident DM particle, while the extensive nature of the electrons in solids is reflected in the hopping integrals.

-Meanwhile, nontrivial collective behavior in condensed matter system has also attracted attention and has been considered as a possible origin of observed signal features in various experiments~\cite{Kurinsky_2020}.
-Ref.~\cite{Kurinsky_2020} put forward two mechanisms based on the plasmon production induced by DM particles to explain the existing signal lineshapes that are at odds with the standard interpretations of the DM-electron scattering.
+Meanwhile, nontrivial collective behavior in condensed matter system has also attracted attention and has been considered as a possible origin of observed signal features in various experiments~\citep{Kurinsky_2020}.
+Ref.~\citep{Kurinsky_2020} put forward two mechanisms based on the plasmon production induced by DM particles to explain the existing signal lineshapes that are at odds with the standard interpretations of the DM-electron scattering.
 As a typical many-body phenomenon in solids, the plasmon excitation cannot be understood in terms of standard two-body scattering, or non-interacting single-particle states.
 Therefore, the many-body physics may shed new light on the interpretation of the DM-detector interactions.